starkmapper/git-release-manager/README.md

 Implemented
 ---------------------
 - Version objects with:
     - proper conversion/construction semantics
         - (vector of) integers
         - randomly formatted version string with any prefix or annotation
+        - means for natural sorting (i.e. 1.2 < 1.2.1 and 1.20 > 1.2.1)

 To implement
 ---------------------

-- Version objects with:
-  - means for natural sorting (i.e. 1.2 < 1.2.1 and 1.20 > 1.2.1)
-    - Convert version to one big int for easy sorting OR provide custom sorting semantics (comparison operators)
 - read version tags/branches
 - call git-flow appropriately
 - detect unfinished releases/hotfixes